 Bob Dylan is still writing music, and released Tempest in 2012 to critical acclaim.

 Justin Bieber debuted in 2009, but gained astronomical fame during 2010 and beyond.
-At his peak, he was by far the most popular musician in the world, and is the favorite musician of many tween and teenage girls (although as of late, One Direction are rivaling him of that position.)
+At his peak, he was by far the most popular musician in the world, and was the biggest musical sensation for tween and teenage girls until the emergence of One Direction.

 Mutya Keisha Siobhan - otherwise known as the "original Sugababes" - have released critically acclaimed tracks during this decade.